 We face uncertainties that might result from modification or repeal of any of the provisions of the Patient Protection and Affordable Care Act, including as a result of current and future executive orders, legislative actions and judicial decisions.
 The impact of those changes on us and potential effect on the durable medical equipment industry as a whole is currently unknown.
-But any changes to the Patient Protection and Affordable Care Act are likely to have an impact on our results of operations and may have a material adverse effect on our results of operations.
+But any changes to the Patient Protection and Affordable Care Act are likely to have an impact on our results of operations.
 We cannot predict what other healthcare programs and regulations will ultimately be implemented at the federal or state level or the effect of any future legislation or regulation in the United States may have on our business.